DesignInTheBlack/Elevate/README.md

         'lowercase': 'lowercase',
         'capitalize': 'capitalize'
       }
 }

+//text.ts in the rules directory
 ```

 <br>

-#### 4. Token Usage Guidelines
+#### 4. Token and Rule Usage Guidelines

 **Naming Conventions:**
 - Use clear, semantic names
-- Prefix with the token type (e.g., `BrandColorToken`)
+- Prefix with the token type or Rule Purpose (e.g., `BrandColorToken` or `TextAlignRule`)
 - Avoid generic names that might cause collisions

 **Performance Considerations:**
-- Use rules for complex, related tokens or syntactic relationships.
+- Use rules for complex, related tokens or syntactic relatationships or expanding the syntax.
-- Minimize the number of token types as possible.
+- Minimize the number of token types and rules as possible to minimize complexity.

 <br>